-Karen Glisson
+Author Karen Glisson

-Ian Barker
+Owner lan Barker

-6 June 2023
+Approved date June 2024

-May 2024
+Next review June 2025

-Leadership Team
+Agreed by Leadership Team

-Board of Trustees
+Approved by Board of Trustees

 Annex 1: CBM UK Safeguarding Behaviour Code

 The safeguarding behaviour code described below is designed primarily to protect children and adults who come into contact with CBM's representatives.
 It also serves to safeguarding CBM UK and CBM UK representatives from false accusations or committing safeguarding violations.
 Adherence to this behaviour code is mandatory for all CBM UK representatives.
 Any violation of this will result in disciplinary procedures that may include legal action or termination of contracts, where the severity warrants it.